majick/entry/README.md

 Entry is a lightweight and anonymous Markdown pastebin written in TypeScript that allows for publishing Markdown documents with Markdown preview, easy editing, quick deletion and custom URLs.

-Uses the [Bun](https://bun.sh) runtime.
+Entry uses the [Bun](https://bun.sh) runtime.
 Pastes are stored in an SQLite database using the [Bun SQLite3 API](https://bun.sh/docs/api/sqlite).

+The official Entry instance is hosted at [sentrytwo.com](https://sentrytwo.com), but any instance can interact with any other instance through the basic federation support provided by Entry.

 ## Install